Reliability Bounds for Dependent Fading Wireless Channels: Bounds on the -Capacity for Monotone Marginals and Perfect CSI-R Bounds on the Epsilon-Capacity for Monotone Marginals and Perfect CSI-R

 In this section, upper and lower bounds for fading channels with fixed marginals and possibly dependent fading coefficients are derived.
+Throughout this section, only perfect \gls{csir} is assumed.
 By this we are able to answer problem statement \textbf{P1} completely.
 Let us stress that the solution builds on, but also extends the results from operations research reviewed in Section \ref{sec:preliminaries} significantly, because we are able to consider the typical properties of our fading channel gain distributions.
 Therefore, we can characterize the upper and lower bounds easier and more efficiently compute interesting asymptotic cases.

+Throughout this section, we will give short examples illustrating how the derived theorems can be used to actually calculate the bounds on the $\varepsilon$-outage capacity.
+You can also find all calculations in detail and with interactive plots at \cite{BesserGitlab}.